All ArticlesLegal & Finance

 Every reputable real estate agent and closing attorney in Los Cabos works with fideicomisos daily.
 The process is routine and well-established.
 When you find a property you want to purchase, your agent and the notario publico will handle the fideicomiso setup as part of the standard closing process.

 Ready to explore properties?
 Browse our community guides or contact our team for personalized guidance on buying in Los Cabos.
+The Mexican Ministry of Foreign Affairs oversees all fideicomiso permits.

 Frequently Asked Questions